-- Set up your device in Command WorkStation. - Set up cut contours in Command WorkStation. - 1 Do one of the following: - In Server Manager: On the sidebar, click Printers, and select a printer.
+- Set up your printer, print-and-cut device, or cutter in Command WorkStation. - Set up cut contours in Command WorkStation. - 1 Do one of the following: - In Server Manager: On the sidebar, click Printers, and select a printer.
 In the printer's tree view, select a workflow.
 On the File tab, expand the PS/EPS/PDF panel. - In Job Editor: On the File tab, expand the PS/EPS/PDF panel. - 2 On the File tab, open the PS/EPS/PDF pane, and set in-RIP separation to Force.

-Forcing in-RIP separation ensures that Command WorkStation processes the in-RIP information from the graphics programm so that cut contours are output as separated files.
+Forcing in-RIP separation ensures that Command WorkStation processes the in-RIP information from the graphics program so that cut contours are output as separate files.

-- 3 Do one of the following: - In the toolbar, click Print to output to Cut Server. - In the toolbar, click Print & Cut to output to a print-and-cut device or to a cutter.
+- 3 Do one of the following: - In the toolbar, click Print to send the job to the Cut Server. - In the toolbar, click Print & Cut to send the job to a print-and-cut device or to a cutter.